tantic/redmine_asap_docker/README.md

 First, you need to configure private mode.
 Go to the url http://localhost:3000/admin
 Enter default login for admin i.e. admin/admin
+Change password
+Go to administration > Configuration > Authentication > Authentication required = Yes

+You can then choose login wallpaper and test other pages

 # Update / Upgrade